carderne/carderne.github.io/_posts/2020-11-20-optimising-sampling.md

 *Quick note: I'm not trying to knock rasterstats, Pandas, GeoPandas, rasterio or anything.
 These are all great libraries that I use every day.
 But there's a time and place for everything.*

-{% include image.html url="/assets/images/2020/opt1-chart.png" description="No space for the rasterstats lines." %}
+{% include image.html url="/assets/images/2020/opt1-chart.png" description="Note that both axes are logarithmic.
+Each jump is 10x." %}

 And will get even better with more data!